Ooyekunle/dummytestFeb172020/Courseware/01.2_Assemble_LAMPI/README.md

 > ## If you do not have the two upper 3D printed parts (the White LED Support Column and Shade), you can stop here for now - follow these instructions..

-> **You can complete a partially working LAMPI here - the Raspberry Pi and touchscreen will be functional, but it obviously cannot generate light.**
+> **You can complete a partially working LAMPI here - the Raspberry Pi and touchscreen will be functional, but it will only generate light from the small, diagnostic Red Green Blue (RGB) LED mounted at the top of the interface PCB.**

 > Align the front and rear panels so the locking rails mate.